Davidflogar/phpl/README.md

 # phpl - A PHP Interpreter in Rust (Work in Progress)

 phpl is an ongoing project aimed at developing a PHP interpreter in Rust.
 Please note that this project is in its early stages and cannot currently execute complete PHP files.
-The primary goal of this project is to deepen my understanding of Rust programming while exploring the intricacies of building a PHP interpreter.

 ## Project Overview